Yoga and meditation have gone mainstream, and it seems psychedelics are on their way too. Now all we need is an authentic spirituality.

 – Dalai Lama (From Tricycle Magazine)

-In conclusion, these ancient teachings have the potential to completely reprogram our current paradigm, and it is a good thing that they are now mainstream in western America.
+These ancient teachings have the potential to completely reprogram our current paradigm, and it is a good thing that they are now mainstream in western America.
 Society today needs healing, and these tools can play a role in that.
 However, stripped of their radical context, it’s just not enough.

 Yes, these practices calm the body and the mind.
 Yes, they can enhance creativity, cognitive function, and productivity.
 They have huge therapeutic benefits.